svijsv/GHMon/README.md

 ## Introduction
 GHMon is a configurable low-power firmware for autonomous small-scale greenhouse control and data logging.
-At present it supports STM32F103-based Bluepill and ATMega328-based Arduino devices with wired resistance- and voltage-based sensors, DHT11 temperature/humidity sensors, and BMP280/BME280 temperature/air pressure/humidity sensors.
+At present it supports STM32F103-, STM32F4-, and ATMega328-based devices with wired resistance- and voltage-based sensors, DHT11 temperature/humidity sensors, and BMP280/BME280 temperature/air pressure/humidity sensors.